elastic/opentelemetry/docs/kubernetes/operator/instrumenting-nodejs.md

 2. Enable auto-instrumentation of the Node.js application using one of the following methods:

-  - Edit the `nodejs-app` workload definition and include the annotation under `spec.template.metadata.annotations`:
+  - Edit the workload definition and include the annotation under `spec.template.metadata.annotations`:

     ```yaml
     spec: